Bouyei language: Tones

-Language shift
+Phonological shifts

 Bouyei shows de-voicing of Proto-Tai–Kadai's voiced consonants (*b → /p/, *d → /t/, *ɡ → /k/), and loss of aspiration.

 Proto-Tai–Kadai's tones experienced a splitting into modern Bouyei, shown in the following table.

 Scripts

 Ancient Bouyei script

 Ancient Bouyei writing was created by borrowing elements from Chinese characters or by mimicking their forms, and is similar to Sawndip.
 Items collected were mostly Shaman's books of the Buyi ancestors, which were used to select auspicious days, lucky numbers and directions, and divination.
 The scriptures also produced Nuo books and literary works.
-The Nuo scripts have been widely circulated among the Buyi people in Libo region for more than a thousand years to praise goodness, condemn evil, advocate filialiation, and to promote truth, kindness and beauty; and these have become the code of conduct among the local Buyei people.
+The Nuo scripts have been widely circulated among the Buyi people in Libo region for more than a thousand years to praise goodness, condemn evil, advocate filiality, and to promote truth, kindness and beauty; and these have become the code of conduct among the local Buyei people.
 The epic poem Wang Yulian was a literary work that is believed to be the retelling of a Chinese story in Buyei language.
 Its manual copies are popular in Zhexiang Township, Wangmo County in Buyei and Miao Autonomous Prefecture in Southwest Guizhou.